 RTCA Chapel is held on Wednesdays with separate times for elementary, middle and high school students.
 Different topics, devotions and themes will be discussed throughout the year.
-Speakers are invited to RTCA chapel to speak; these speakers include ministers from local churches and local community leaders.
+Speakers are invited to RTCA chapel to speak; these speakers include ministers from local churches and local community leaders, as well as outside speakers working in accordance with our mission of supporting the spiritual growth of our students and staff.